 Romantic regrets also involve an incomplete experience that gives rise to the wish to resume a past relationship or to implement a past romantic option.
 People are often tormented by what they imagine to be the consequences of the road not taken.
 This road does not disappear from the lover's heart and remains an open wound.
 Even if a romantic opportunity is no longer available, the sense of loss and of what might have been can remain for a long time and haunt the would-be lover until some closure can be found to conclude the unfinished business (see here).

-Romantic compromises are unfinished, incomplete business—they are incomplete in the sense that nothing is settled and they are unfinished because their lack of conclusion causes instability and keeps the emotional upheaval alive.
-In romantic compromises, in practice we relinquish a romantic value for a nonromantic value; however, in our hearts we keep yearning for the road not taken, or the one that was only partially travelled.
+Romantic compromises are unfinished, incomplete business—they are incomplete in the sense that nothing is settled, and they are unfinished because their lack of conclusion causes instability and keeps the emotional upheaval alive.
+In romantic compromises, in practice, we relinquish a romantic value for a nonromantic value; however, in our hearts, we keep yearning for the road not taken or the one that was only partially traveled.
 The dissonance between our actual behavior and our yearning heart generates intense emotions.
 Time and everyday experiences do not necessarily decrease the intensity of this unfulfilled love.

 In characterizing the perfect seducer, Robert Greene indicates the importance of maintaining elements that emphasize the incomplete nature of the romantic interaction.
 These include increasing ambiguity, sending mixed signals, mastering the art of insinuation, confusing desire and reality, mixing pleasure and pain, stirring desire and confusion, toning down the sexual element without getting rid of it, refusing to conform to any standard, being able to delay satisfaction, and not offering total satisfaction.

 Loving what we do not have